gibgib1212/Rm-skin/readme.txt

 03262024

-	- Changed to notes, Long-Head, Long-End, Long-Body,etc. to be set individually for each type.
+	- Changed to notes, Long-Head, Long-End, Long-Body,etc. to be set individually for each type
 	- Swapped Fast and Slow positions in some options
 	- Inverted Timing Visualizer display
 	- Added some files to "notes" and "fast_slow" folder